 Persistent genital arousal disorder is excessive unwanted unprovoked genital arousal.

 Cause is unknown.
 Anxiety and hypervigilance for recurrence of pain episodes may perpetuate the syndrome.
-Symptoms have been thought to sometimes be manifestations of seizure disorders, but in published series, brain imaging and EEG have not found abnormalities.
+Symptoms are currently thought to result from pelvic muscle hypertonicity.

-Unwanted, intrusive, spontaneous genital arousal (eg, tingling, throbbing) occurs, but sexual interest or desire is absent; arousal is unrelieved by orgasms.
-The feelings persist for hours or days.
-Older women may be very embarrassed by the symptoms.
+Unwanted, intrusive, spontaneous genital arousal (eg, tingling, throbbing) occurs, without any sexual desire or subjective arousal..
+The sensations persist for hours or days and typically cause great distress.
+Older women, especially, may be very embarrassed by the symptoms.

 Treatment is unclear.
 Self-stimulation to orgasm may provide relief initially, but this treatment usually becomes less effective over time, and most women find this treatment distressing.